TomHarrop/tomharrop.github.io/index.md

 ### Research {#research}

-I’m interested in research related to agriculture and development, tools and techniques in bioinformatics and evolutionary and comparative biology.
+I’m interested in research related to agriculture and sustainable development, tools and techniques in bioinformatics and evolutionary and comparative biology.

 ## Experience {#experience}

-### Research & University positions {#research-university-positions}
+### Current positions {#current-positions}

 2023–Present
 :   **Scientific Officer**, CSIRO, Clayton, Australia.
-    I contribute to the development of a genomics platform for natural resource management.
+    I contribute to development of a genomics platform for natural resource management.
 This involves experiment design, method development and data analysis to address challenges in conservation genomics, species identification, and biodiscovery in plants and